 “How heavy of a lift or other piece of equipment can I roll on flooring like our hardwood court?”
 This is a common question and the answer is not always cut and dry.

 Before diving into an answer, it is important to point out that resilient hardwood floor systems are specifically designed to absorb the impact of the athletes playing on them.
 Introducing significant loads to a maple floor system without protection or for any length of time can jeopardize the integrity of the floor system and damage the surface finish.

 Before putting any equipment into “Drive,” do your homework:

 The “Scissor Lifts” Position Statement distributed by the Maple Flooring Manufacturers Association (MFMA) notes these two weights:

 Caution should be taken to ensure the floor is protected properly before introducing extreme rolling loads.
 To make sure the floor system and surface are properly protected, use this multi-layer approach:

-Now that you know what measures you need to take, go ahead and roll.
+Now that you know what measures you need to take, go ahead and roll on flooring.